Federacja Anarchistyczna: National Government Protests

 Anarchists from the FA took part in May Day demonstrations against Soviet Poland and organized anti-tax rallies.
 In the early 1990s in several Polish cities, FA protested against the introduction of religion to schools, and in front of the Sejm they led protests against the passing of the anti-abortion law.
 In recent years, FA activists have been defending tenants as part of the campaign "Mieszkanie Prawem NIE Towarem" (Apartment [are a] Right, NOT a Commodity), by participating in eviction blockades.

 In 2009, following an eviction blockade, anarchist Rafał Górski was hospitalized due to injuries he received in a subsequent police raid, later dying due to pre-existing cancer.
 This event would draw heavy criticism from both FA and international anarchist groups.

-Local Government Protests

-In 1993–2002 (except for 1994), FA led the "Banquet Action", a protest against the city authorities of Krakow.
-FA accused the city government of holding 'pompous' charity balls at taxpayer expense whilst the city claimed the money was going towards aid to the poor.
-FA accused city officials of pocketing the money, and held a multi-year protest against the government.
-In an official statement, FA announced:

 Anti-Fascism

 FA identifies itself as a part of the anti-fascist movement.
 In the early 1990s, FA co-founded Radical Anti-Fascist Action (RAAF), which was designed as a 'defence group' to protect people against fascist attacks.
 Anarchists outside of FA criticized RAFF, stating that the activity of anti-fascist groups would not solve fascist problems, rather they were only addressing a symptom of the issue.
 These critics stated that FA only went after minor issues, such as combating racist and nationalist slogans.
 Marek Kurzyniec, a member of FA Krakow, argued that: "disorientation, lack of a revolutionary alternative and social crisis – this is the subsoil for the birth of 'para-fascist' behaviour.
 This is the cause of evil.
 Skins and "regime rhetoric" are only an effect of these phenomena.
 In order to be effective one has to fight at the source, that is, fight for the support and awareness of those environments without which fascist ideology would never have developed.
 Radical, class-based trade unions, without the ballast of ossified union structures, that is the only effective means of fighting the recidivism of Nazism".